DAY 1 - THURSDAY OCTOBER 24th 2024

 Partner, Urban Strategies Inc.

-Sirous is also committed to academia, currently teaching at the University of Toronto and Vancouver Island University.
+Lecturer at University of Toronto and Vancouver Island University

 DAY 2 - FRIDAY OCTOBER 25th 2024